Tag Archives: Passwordless Authentication

 Structural Zero DOM, hardware-based (PGP, NFC, HSM) Eliminates DOM use for secrets, separates UI and secret flows

-To verify if a vendor’s fix is truly structural, security researchers can:
+To check whether a vendor’s fix is structural, researchers can:

-• Inject an invisible field (opacity:0) inside an iframe.
+• Inject an invisible field (opacity:0) inside an iframe and verify injection behavior.

 ⮞ Conclusion